This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Jacaranda trees in Brisbane City (Cathedral Square)

-What do you think?
-Is Brisbane worth visiting?
-Share your experience in the comments below!
+Have you been to Brisbane?
+Share your thoughts in the comments below!

 Brisbane is the second biggest city on Australia’s East Coast.
 It is around 900km north of Sydney.